Biblical Corinth 7 Hours Christian Tour

 Kechreae of Corinth, Greece

-Once we finish the tour to the Acropolis of Corinth, we will head on to Kechreae the ancient port of Corinth where Paul disembarked.
-A natural bay, it was once the Saronic Gulf port of Korinthia.
-The ancient port of Kechries was the heaven of ancient Corinth and a very important commercial and military port of ancient Greece.
+After experiencing the captivating tour of the Acropolis of Corinth, we will continue our journey to Kechries – the ancient port where Paul first set foot.
+This natural bay, formerly known as the Saronic Gulf port of Korinthia, was once a bustling commercial and military hub of ancient Greece.

 Isthmia